 Few movies can claim to have the impact of Jaws.
-In addition scaring people away from the beach, Steven Spielberg re-defined blockbuster movie-making.
-And yes, Jaws had a pretty adverse effect of the shark population.
+In addition to scaring people away from the beach, Steven Spielberg re-defined blockbuster movie-making.
+And yes, Jaws had a pretty adverse effect on the shark population.
 Though eco-horror movies were around before its release, Jaws predictably triggered a wave of killer animal movies.
 It didn’t even matter if the movie was set in the ocean – studios scrambled to find the next apex predator.
 One of those rip-offs, Grizzly, at least had a plausible animal antagonist.
-But it didn’t help win over critics in 1976.
+But that didn’t help win over critics in 1976.

 When a grizzly bear attacks and kills two hikers in a National Park, the ranger turns to a helicopter pilot and naturalist to hunt it down.

 Grizzly Doesn’t Even Pretend It’s Not a Jaws Ripoff

 What else can you say about Grizzly?
 The above synopsis is pretty generous.
 If Grizzly’s screenplay was a college paper, it’d get raked over the coals for plagiarism.
 That two writers – Harvey Flaxman and David Sheldon – labored on this Jaws ripoff is more shocking than anything in the movie.
 The basic story structure is the same.
 Specific plot beats are the same.
 Even some of the dialogue sounds like variations on things said in Jaws.
 Other eco-horror movies ripped off the Spielberg classic.
 But none of these movies did it quite as shamelessly as Grizzly.